Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 By using the `bin` directory, we're telling Rust we expect to produce multiple binaries from this project, so now it takes the name from the file name instead of the project.

-To fix this, rename `bin/main.rs` to `bin/iriss-documentation.rs` and cargo will go back to creating `iriss-documentation.exe`.
+To fix this, rename `main.rs` to `iriss-documentation.rs` and cargo will go back to creating `iriss-documentation.exe`.

 You can now create more binaries in this directory called different things and all of them will have access to the library we've created!

-Let's quickly try this out with a new bin file called five.rs, we'll simply print the output from adding 2 and 3.
+Let's quickly try this out with a new bin file called `five.rs`, we'll simply print the output from adding 2 and 3.

 Now we have more than one binary, when we use cargo run, we have to specify the binary file to use, in this case `cargo run --bin five`